evnix/codopm/README.md

-								CODOPM
+								codoPM

-CODOPM is a simple and beautiful private messaging system developed for Codoforum .
+codoPM is a simple and beautiful private messaging system developed for Codoforum .

 Requirements: